metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation.rst

        heathrow
        shetland

-We could loop over both station and ids like so:
+We could also loop over both the stations and corresponding IDs like so:

 .. code-block:: none